dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 ---
-title: "An Ontological Dilineation of Governance By Sociophysical"
+title: "An Ontological Dilineation of Governance By Sociophysical Typology"
 categories: "blog"
 tags: ""
 headline: ""